GuildCrafts/web-development-js/_goals/237-Trossello_Snapshot-Deploy_the_Profile_Epic.md

 ## Context

+[Trossello][] is a clone of the popular kanban software [Trello](https://trello.com/).
+It is built entirely by Learners Guild learners and staff.

 A **snapshot goal** is meant to simulate the experience of developing a feature for an existing project.

 You will have to orient yourself to the codebase, its idioms and architecture, and whichever tools you'll need to implement the feature.
 This involves reading a lot of code.
 To succeed, you'll need to figure out how the code works first before you begin to add to it.